-immersive: a service offering AR/MR/VR media that appears realistic and acceptable to the user, generally so rapidly responsive to user interaction that the user can behave as they would interacting with real objects.mobile metaverse server: an application server that supports one or more mobile metaverse services to a user access by means of the 5G system.

-gesture: a change in the pose that is considered significant, i.e. as a discriminated interaction with a mobile metaverse service.

 pose: the relative location, orientation and direction of the parts of a whole.
 The pose can refer the user, specifically used in terms of identifying the position of a user's body.
 The pose can also also refer to an entity or object (whose parts can adopt different locations, orientations, etc.) that the user interacts with by means of mobile metaverse services.

-Digital asset container: virtual container, in which the user holds his/her digital assets (cryptocurrencies, tokens such as NFT, purchased items, IDs...).

-NOTE 3: This digital asset container must also allow to provide his/her Know Your Customer (KYC): to provide proof without disclosing information (to prove an element of the identity without revealing the personal data).

-NOTE 4: Some of the information stored in this digital asset container can be certified (such as IDs, because it has already been authenticated upstream and is encrypted).

-NOTE 5: User information can be managed by several different platforms (third parties).digital asset: anything that is stored digitally and is uniquely identifiable that can be used to realize value.
-Examples of digital asset include digital image (avatar).

-Editor's Note: this definition needs to be revisited.
+service information: this information is out of scope of standardization but could contain, e.g. a URL, media data, media access information, etc. This information is used by an application to access a service.

+spatial anchor: an association between a location in space (three dimensions) and service information that can be used to identify and access services, e.g. information to access AR media content.

+spatial map: A collection of information that corresponds to space, including information gathered from sensors concerning characteristics of the forms in that space, especially appearance information.

+spatial mapping service: A service offered by a mobile network operator that gathers sensor data in order to create and maintain a Spatial Map that can be used to offer customers Spatial Localization Service.

+spatial localization service: A service offered by a mobile network operator that can provide customers with Localization.

+User Identifier: a piece of information used to identify one specific User Identity in one or more systems.

+NOTE 6: This definition was taken from TS 22.101 [4].

 User Identity: information representing a user in a specific context.
 A user can have several user identities, e.g. a User Identity in the context of his profession, or a private User Identity for some aspects of private life.

-NOTE 6: This definition was taken from TS 22.101 [4].

-User Identifier: a piece of information used to identify one specific User Identity in one or more systems.

 NOTE 7: This definition was taken from TS 22.101 [4].

 User Identity Profile: A collection of information associated with the User Identities of a user.

 NOTE 8: This definition was taken from TS 22.101 [4].

-autonomous virtual alter ego: an AI-based digital representation behaving autonomously on behalf of a user herself/himself in the mobile metaverse services.